Flamingo Las Vegas

 When The Flamingo opened in 1946 it was not, as is often reported, the first hotel on the dusty piece of desert that would eventually become ‘The Strip’.
 The first one was actually El Rancho, which burned down in 1960.
 But although it wasn’t first, it certainly was the most heralded – a million-dollar oasis for the rich and powerful built by legendary mobster Benjamin (Bugsy) Siegel.

 The glittering pink and orange neon façade is one of the most famous in Vegas and the casino area is a faux-tropical wonderland.
 The gaming area wanders and meanders throughout the property so there are lots of different sections in which to spend your money.
 The front part of the casino, just off The Strip, is brightly lit and heavy on the pink with lots of gaming tables, lower limit slots, and the high-limit slot area.
 The back part of the casino near the front desk is darker both in lighting and colors and is mostly slots.
-If you’re looking for a little tropical splendor with your gaming, there is a Margaritaville themed area of the casino, which is pretty much like any other casino except with Jimmy Buffet “parrothead” style decor (think foliage and thatched roofs).
-It’s adjacent to the Margaritaville restaurant, appropriately enough.
+Whether its because of new, bigger slot machines, the lower ceilings in the older parts of the hotel, the meandering layout, or just that they’ve tried to cram too much into too little a space, the casino feels crowded these days.

-But it is once you get upstairs that the real magic of The Flamingo begins, with their GO rooms.
+Finally, the Go rooms, which have a retro flair.
 Done with a big nod to the Bugsy Siegel era, the rooms feature decidedly retro décor with big white padded vinyl headboards, white built in desks and chairs that look like they time traveled from the 1940s, and full walls of white drapes (electronic no less) offset by vibrant pinks and deep browns in the wallpaper, carpeting, and accents.
-Flat panel televisions, CD players, and high-speed Internet keep it modern so the overall effect is very hip.
+Flat panel televisions and high-speed Internet keep it modern so the overall effect is very hip.
 The bathrooms have frosted glass walls, a television built into the mirror, and modern fixtures, lighting, and amenities.
 While fun, these are the oldest rooms in the hotel in terms of when they were last remodeled and you’ll definitely see signs of age.

 There are several restaurants, a food court, a bunch of shows, and a health club.
-If you’re really into committing to Vegas you can buy into a time-share.
+Check the Related Reviews box below for things to do here at The Flamingo.

 It’s difficult to pin down prices here – sometimes they are higher than they have any right to be, but when they are moderate this is really a hotel you should pay attention to.
 Note that there is a $35 per night resort fee for things like Internet and gym access and you also have to pay for parking here.
 It’s $24 per day for the valet and $12 to self-park.

-Although the overall package still places The Flamingo in the second tier of hotel choices for me, those GO and FAB rooms make a huge difference and move it up several notches in esteem.
+Although the overall package still places The Flamingo in the second tier of hotel choices for me, this is a solid and dependable choice for mid-level accommodations that usually won’t break the bank.